aboutcircles/circles-contracts-v2/docs/docs/advanced-topics/path-based-transactions.md

 4. **Streams**: A stream represents the actual intent of a sender to send an amount of Circles to a receiver - without specifying which Circles to send or over which path, simply that the receiver only ever receives Circles they trust.
 A stream specifies a `sourceCoordinate` as the index of the source (or sender) in the flow vertices array, an array of the `flowEdgeIds` to cross-reference with the flow edges the correct terminal edges of this stream; and `bytes data` that will be sent to the receiver of the stream in the acceptance call.
 A flow matrix can have:
     - zero streams provided: All edges combined must form a closed path where no sender and no receiver nett-receives or nett-sends an amount of Circles.
 This can be used to reorganise the balances of Circles across the graph.
     - one stream provided: The flow matrix represents the path of a single intended transfer between a sender and receiver.
-    - two or more streams: The flow matrix represents a batch of intents of multiple senders to send Circles to receivers as a single path settled (while still performing the acceptance checks for each stream's receiver).
+    - two or more streams: The flow matrix represents a batch of intents of multiple senders to send Circles to receivers, and they get settled on-chain as single path (while still performing the acceptance checks for each stream's receiver).

 ### An example of a flow matrix